 Debugging process: similarly, don’t make a change unless you have some feedback showing the problem.
 Change one thing, and re-evaluate the feedback.

-Changes to one area results in unexpected results somewhere else: that’s good information to track down; there’s a connection there you weren’t aware of.
+Changes to one area create unexpected results somewhere else: that’s good information to track down; there’s a connection you weren’t aware of.
 But now, how to handle this unexpected, unplanned line of investigation?

 When you’re doing “just one thing,” and the unexpected pops up, how should you handle it?
 If it’s directly related to the “one thing” you’re working on, it’s probably best to investigate it now.
 If it can wait, defer it until later.